Introduction

 Description and key principles

-The Waterfall approach follows a sequential, linear progression through distinct project phases.
-Each phase must be completed before moving to the next.
-Key principles include detailed upfront planning, clear documentation at each stage, rigorous change control processes and emphasis on following a predetermined path.
+The Waterfall strategy is a linear approach where a project is broken down into distinct phases, and each phase is completed before progressing to the next.
+Core tenets of this approach include detailed upfront planning, comprehensive documentation at each phase, rigorous change control processes, and a strong emphasis on following the planned path.

 Advantages and disadvantages